kaleidos/django-validated-file/README.rst

 This Django app adds a new field type, ValidatedFileField, that add the capability of checking the document size and types the user may send.

+**NOTE**: there is a fork of this utility, at https://github.com/mbourqui/django-constrainedfilefield, that is more maintained and updated, and adds some nice features like a javascript validator.
+We recommend using ConstrainedFileField instead of ValidatedFile.

 Installation
 ------------